Vehrik/FarOut/Characters/3-Traits.md

 #### COST: 2 Splice Points per 1.5 Bonus Natural Defense

-    You Creature's Natural Dodge Attempts are increased by the amount of Bonus Dodge a Trait has.
+    You Creature's Natural Dodge Attempts are increased by the amount of Bonus Dodge a Mutation has.
 Other effects of increased Natural Defense (higher Fall Damage and stronger Unarmed Strikes) also apply.

     Bonus Natural Defense is rounded down to to the nearest natural number.

 ### BONUS STAMINA
-#### COST: 2 Splice Points per 1.5 Bonus Natural Defense
+#### COST: 2 Splice Points per 1 Bonus Stamina.

     Your Creature's Stamina is increased by 1 per point of Bonus Stamina purchased.
+Do keep in mind the Stamina penalty associated with using a high amount of Splice Points.

 ### BONUS HANDS
 #### COST: 2 Splice Points per Hand